GillWrites/rock-rankers-api/docs/Tutorials/tutorial-get-band.md

 After completing this tutorial, you now know how to:

-* Retrieve information for all bands in the rock-rankers database.
+* Retrieve information for all bands in the Rock-Rankers database.
 * Find bands by name using the `name` query parameter with curl.

-## Troubleshooting
+## 🔨 Troubleshooting

  | Status Code       | Problem                                        | Solution                                                                 |
 |-------------------|------------------------------------------------|--------------------------------------------------------------------------|